 Shikhar Bahl

-Prior to CMU, I did my undergrad at UC Berkeley in Applied Math and Computer Science, where I was affiliated with Berkeley Artificial Intelligence Research (BAIR) and worked under Sergey Levine on problems in deep reinforcement learning and robotics.
+Prior to CMU, I did my undergrad at UC Berkeley in Applied Math and Computer Science, where I was affiliated with Berkeley Artificial Intelligence Research (BAIR) and worked with Sergey Levine on problems in deep reinforcement learning and robotics.

 email / CV / Google Scholar / Twitter / GitHub